Otto III, Holy Roman Emperor

 From the beginning of his reign, Otto III faced opposition from the Slavs along the eastern frontier.
 Following the death of his father in 983, the Slavs rebelled against imperial control, forcing the Empire to abandon its territories east of the Elbe river.
 Otto III fought to regain the Empire's lost territories throughout his reign with only limited success.
 While in the east, Otto III strengthened the Empire's relations with Poland, Bohemia, and Hungary.
 Through his affairs in Eastern Europe in 1000, he was able to extend the influence of Christianity by supporting mission work in Poland and through the crowning of Stephen I as the first Christian king of Hungary.

 Returning to Rome in 1001, Otto faced a rebellion by the Roman aristocracy, which forced him to flee the city.
 While marching to reclaim the city in 1002, Otto suffered a sudden fever and died in Castle Paterno in Faleria at the age of 21.
 With no clear heir to succeed him, his early death threw the Empire into political crisis.

 Otto was a charismatic figure associated with several legends and notable figures of his time.
 Opinions on Otto III and his reign vary considerably.
-Recognized in his days as a brilliant, energetic, pious leader, Otto was portrayed as a whimsical, overidealistic dreamer who failed in his duty towards Germany by nineteenth century historians.
-Modern historians generally see him in a positive light, but several facets of the emperor remain enigmatic and debates on the true intentions behind his Imperial Renovation (renovatio imperii Romanoru) program continue.
+Recognized in his own day as a brilliant, energetic, pious leader, Otto was portrayed by nineteenth century historians as a whimsical, overidealistic dreamer who failed in his duty towards Germany.
+Modern historians generally see him in a positive light, but several facets of the emperor remain enigmatic and debates on the true intentions behind his Imperial Renovation (renovatio imperii Romanorum) program continue.